BlackCloudConcepts/titan/README.md

 - Tooltip Control
 -- simple control to add a info or help popup on mouseover

+- Popup Control
+-- popup with support for draggable, resizable (with limits), background blackout, header and content options

 *** see index.html for usage examples of each control

 Demo: